 You’ll fall in love with your Icelandic horse at first sight.
 This iconic breed is best known for its comically shaggy coat and long mane although experienced riders also praise it for its famously smooth gait, a fast but very smooth trot or “tölt.”
 On this scenic tour of Iceland by saddle, you can ride free as the Vikings once did, exploring this island in the company of your trusty steed and his or her companions.
 This ride is for intermediate to advanced riders who relish 3-5 hours a day in the saddle.

 Upon arrival at the Reykjavik Airport, meet your guide and the women who’ll be joining you for this amazing week of active adventure, food, and fun.
 In the charming capital of Iceland, Reykjavík, you’ll sightsee on foot and enjoy food tastings of local cuisine before taking a refreshing afternoon horseback ride along the Álftanes Peninsula, tölting among the ducks, geese, terns, and golden plovers.
-Plus, spend your first three nights in beautiful Hotel Húsafell.
+Plus, spend your first three nights in the beautiful Hotel Húsafell.

 Mix some history with heady seaside views on a morning trail ride to the home of medieval poet and scholar, Snorri Sturluson, to learn about his life and work then ride to Deildartunguhver to hear about Europe’s most powerful hot spring.
-After stabling our horses, you’ll decompress the Viking way in Krauma Spa’s hot tubs and steam baths then tuck in to a delicious and well-deserved evening meal.
+After stabling our horses, you’ll decompress the Viking way in Krauma Spa’s hot tubs and steam baths then tuck into a delicious and well-deserved evening meal.

 Your week of horse riding in Iceland will also include tölting through the surf and sparkling streams to see Langjökull and Eiriksjökull glaciers, the Lambafoss waterfall, the black lava field of Búðarhraun, and several rides along Golden Beach in Löngufjörur.
 “Sightseeing” detours will take you to see the black sand beaches of Djúpalónssandur and a chance to test your strength at Dritvík.
-Here, stones have been used for centuries to find out who’s got the power to haul nets and row boats out to sea!
+Here, stones have been used for centuries to find out who’s got the power to haul nets and rowboats out to sea!

 Since much of Iceland’s livelihood depends on its fisheries, part of your foray into Icelandic cuisine includes cruising on a small boat among the fishing skerries of Breiðafjördur Bay to watch shellfish being dredged, harvesting scallops, sea urchins, and crabs.
 Fish doesn’t come any fresher than straight from the nets, so while you’re on deck, enjoy raw scallops right from the shell!
 Don’t be shy – freshly shucked sea scallops are as sweet as candy.